 Required Electives - 9 semester hours

 - 3 MCOM 330 Writing For Digital Media

 - 3 MCOM 373 Public Relations Case Study

 *The internship will serve as a capstone experience.
 Students will work within a business/communication setting and be mentored closely by a faculty advisor.
 The internship and related writing requirements will tie the corporate communication curriculum together and serve as a capstone experience.

 Corporate Communication combines the techniques and skills in both corporate and mass communication areas to give you an advantage in your job search.

-Graduates from this program will be prepared to enter careers in public relations, marketing, corporate advertising, corporate communication, electronic media, broadcast management, writing production and management, event management and technical communication among others.
+Graduates from this program will be prepared to enter careers in public relations, marketing, corporate advertising, corporate communication, electronic media, broadcast management, writing production and management, event management, technical communication, and others.

 The U.S. Department of Labor stated that an entry-level position within the advertising industry, which includes management, now requires combined knowledge from several areas.
 A major in corporate communications will give you that edge.
 The Department of Labor also found that the advertising and communication industry will grow an estimated 19% between 2006 and 2016 compared to 16% of all industries combined.